graves/awful_security_news/README.md

-# Awful Security Static Site Builder
+# Awful Security News

 ## Source code for a personal website and blog.

-This website is hosted using [Caddy](https://caddyserver.com/) at [Awful Security dot com](https://news.awfulsec.com).
+This website is hosted at [Awful Security dot com](https://news.awfulsec.com).

 The blog is built using the wonderful [mdBook](https://github.com/rust-lang/mdBook).

 > mdBook is a utility to create modern online books from Markdown files.